TechGrounds-Cloud8/cloud8-Tjomba1996/04_Security/Sec-08 Detection, response and analysis.md

 - RTO = Recovery Time Objective; How long does it take to be back online
 - IDS = Intrusion Detection System; technology used for detecting vulnerability exploits against a target application or computer
 - IPS = Intrusion Prevention System; is a network security/threat prevention technology that examines network traffic flows to detect and prevent vulnerability exploits
+- DRP = Disaster Recovery Plan; Set of actions to take to ensure that lost data is restored in case of a disaster
+- System Hardening = The process of reducing the vulnerability of a system, by implementing a collection of tools, techniques and best practices.
+This, to try and reduce the system's attack surface.

 ## Exercise
 - A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.
 The recovery happens on a different physical machine than the original database, and the entire process takes about 15 minutes.
 What is the RPO of the database?